 - total blockchain state

-As solutions to anonymize transactions, obfuscate transaction data or blockchain state, I will try to structure my next posts around the following protocols and techniques (list susceptible to change/grow):
+As solutions to anonymize transactions, obfuscate transaction data or blockchain state, I will structure my posts around the following protocols and techniques:

 - Layer 2 solutions

 - Privacy in Smart Contracts

 To learn more about information asymmetry or find answers to the ethical questions raised by relying on obfuscation techniques, I recommend reading Obfuscation, A User's Guide for Privacy and Protest, Finn Brunton and Helen Nissenbaum.